ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-ubuntu.md

 ---
 description: >-
-  The goal of this tutorial is to help people deploy their admin backend to Ubuntu server.
+  The goal of this tutorial is to help people deploy their admin backend to an Ubuntu server.
 ---

-# Deploy your admin backend to Ubuntu server
+# Deploy your admin backend to an Ubuntu server

 ### Connect to your Ubuntu server using SSH